JetBrains/kotlin/libraries/tools/ide-plugin-dependencies-validator/README.md

   performed.
 This is not a hundred percent reliable, but it usually works unless there is a name conflict with experimental opt-in annotations from stdlib.
 The code for those checks can be found at `org.jetbrains.Kotlin.ide.plugin.dependencies.validator` package.
+* Here’s a revised version for clarity and grammatical correctness:
+* A check ensures that the list of experimental annotations from `libraries/tools/ide-plugin-dependencies-validator/ExperimentalAnnotations.txt` is up to date.
+  When an experimental annotation is added to or removed from the stdlib, the `ExperimentalAnnotations.txt` file should be updated accordingly.
 * The Kotlin API version used is the same as the version of Kotlin stdlib used inside the IntelliJ Platform.
 This is defined by `kotlinApiVersionForProjectsUsedInIntelliJKotlinPlugin` property.
 * No opt-ins for experimental stdlib annotations are used inside the build definition files.
 The check works by